 Kia Rio Handling

 The laid-back look of the 2021 Kia Rio is matched by a calm and collected driving experience.
 Not only is this model comfortable on the inside, but it is also exceptionally agile in tough driving conditions.
 A modern CVT smooths out any jerks and jolts while shifting that one might feel with more traditional transmission options of the past.
 With a solid frame and well-tuned suspension, the Kia Rio easily absorbs bumps along the way and is quite smooth.
 Its control of body rolling when taking corners is also admirable.

 Their similar size and stature make the 2021 Kia Rio 5-door sedan and hatchback similar in fuel efficiency.
 Both models are expected to get up to 33 city mpg and 41 highway mpg.
 This puts them in the arena of being good for commuting or frequent travel.
 Saving you money at the gas pump, the Kia Rio incorporates a fuel tank that holds nearly 12 gallons making it easier to go longer between fuel ups, too.

 Formula for Calculating Dealer Cost:

-Note: All Kia Rio Prices above are approximate amounts.
+Note: All Kia Rio MSRP, invoice and dealer cost dollar figures above are approximate amounts.
 Prices are subject to change without notice.